 A shell is the interface between you and the computer.
 It accepts commands typed by the user and then uses the operating system in order to execute these commands.
-For example the command could be 1s followed by enter
+For example the command could be ls followed by enter sh-3.00\$ ls emp.data f2 file1 one_liners.log one_liners.pdf p1 p3 f1 f3 ile2 one_liners.odt one_liners.ps p2 sh-3.00\$ sh-3.00\$ Command not found

-'''

-sh-3.00$ ls

-emp.data f2 file1 one_liners.log one_liners.pdf p1 p3

-f1 f3 ile2 one_liners.odt one_liners.ps p2

-sh-3.00$

-'''